Our Offer to children with Special Educational Needs and Disabilities (SEND)

 Class Teacher- if you have concerns regarding your child’s progress it is important to raise these concerns and issues with the class teacher.
 They are responsible for planning the curriculum, differentiation and assessing your child’s progress.

-SEND Liaison- Ms Murray – responsible for co-ordinating all the support and interventions for SEND children in the school, keeping parents informed, holding review meetings, liasing with outside agencies involved with your child as well as over seeing all aspects of SEND.
-Deputy Head -Ms Joyce, responsible for Gifted and Talented children as well as LAC.
+SEND Liaison- Ms Mazzaschi – responsible for co-ordinating all the support and interventions for SEND children in the school, keeping parents informed, holding review meetings, liaising with outside agencies involved with your child as well as over seeing all aspects of SEND.

-Marlborough Project – Ms Margaret Narcisse responsible for liaising with those involved with this projects and the pastoral care of those children with SEND.
+Parent Liaison Officer Ms Margaret Narcisse responsible for liaising with parents and the pastoral care of children.

 Head Teacher- Ms Karen Giles, responsible for all aspects of the school, as well as reporting to the Governing Body on all aspects of SEND in the school.

-SEND Governor – Mrs Daksha Thanki, responsible for making sure the necessary support is made for every child with SEND who attends our school.
+SEND Governor – Louis Reynolds, is responsible for making sure the necessary support is made for every child with SEND who attends our school.

 What are the different types of support available for children at this school